 Steven Hayward can be reached at [email protected].

 Joe Malchow has since 2006 been Power Line’s publisher of sorts, managing its business affairs and development team.
-He is an active technology investor in Menlo Park, California.
-He is cofounder of Publir, which develops algorithmically driven ad technology for digital publications of exceptional writing and wide influence.
-He has written on culture and politics for The Wall Street Journal, The Far Eastern Economic Review, The Manhattan Institute, National Review Online, and for The Wall Street Journal’s Europe and Asia editions.
+He is a technology investor in Menlo Park, California.
+He was also the cofounder of Publir, a technology company whose software drives subscription and ad revenue for prominent news websites.
+He has written on culture and politics for The Wall Street Journal, The Far Eastern Economic Review, The Manhattan Institute, National Review, and for The Wall Street Journal’s Europe and Asia editions.
 ABC News Chief White House Correspondent Jake Tapper profiled him in 2008.
 In 2012 he was named to the Forbes “30 Under 30” list.

-He also writes occasionally on jazz standards and opera; his knowledge of the Great American Songbook is a terrific annoyance to all.
 He is a 2008 graduate of Dartmouth College.
 He received his J.D. from Stanford University in 2013.
-More about Joe here.